06000208/jules/README.md

 purpose built discord bot for administrative utilities, such as:

-- deleting all messages from a user in a channel
+- deleting all messages from a user in a channel, optionally saving emojis
-- archival features
+- saving emoji data from all messages in a channel, optionally filtered by user

 ## install